 What Is The Typical SBA Loan Timeline From Loan Submission To Closing

-- Once the docs and all letters of explanation and credit is pulled, the loan disclosures gets sent out to the borrower for signature.
+- Once the docs and all letters of explanation and credit are pulled, the loan disclosures get sent out to the borrower for signature

 Processing And Underwriting Stage Of Mortgage Process

-- Processing and Underwriting: After reviewing the letter of intent to proceed and once you accept it and sign it, you mortgage file will then get submitted to processing.
+- Processing and Underwriting: After reviewing the letter of intent to proceed and once you accept it and sign it, your mortgage file will then get submitted to processing

 - This whole process will take less than two weeks